-B. Jan Middendorf serves as Groundswell International’s Board Secretary.
+B. Jan Middendorf previously served as Groundswell International’s Board Vice Chair.
 She is the Associate Director for Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification (SIIL) at Kansas State University (KSU).
 In this role, Dr. Middendorf conducts research and leads SIIL’s impact assessment and monitoring and evaluation efforts.
 She is also responsible for establishing and maintaining effective partnerships with other U.S. and international institutions, industry, USAID Missions and developmental partners.
 Prior, Dr. Middendorf was Program Director of Project and Program Evaluation in the Directorate for Education and Human Resources (EHR) for the National Science Foundation (NSF).
 She also served for ten years as director of an evaluation center at KSU.
 Dr. Middendorf has over 25 years of experience in project development, management, implementation and evaluation of multi-institutional, interdisciplinary programs and projects in national and international settings.
 Dr. Middendorf earned her Ph.D. from KSU after completing her Master’s and Bachelor’s from Ohio University and University of Rhode Island, respectively.